 In The Undoing Project, Michael Lewis explains how psychologists Kahneman and Frederickson demonstrated the peak-end rule – that when we remember an experience we give undue prominence to how it ends.
-And that’s why I’m probably going to be more critical of this book than it deserves.
+And that’s why I’m probably going to be more critical of Before the Fall than it deserves.

 Scott is a not-quite-successful artist spending the summer on Martha’s Vineyard when he is offered a lift back to New York on the private plane of an acquaintance.
 She is married to the plane’s owner, who runs a right-wing cable network.
 Also travelling are their two children, their friend, a hedge fund billionaire and his wife, and the crew and security staff.